ctodd/github-banner/WORKFLOW.md

 2. Navigate to the Branches section
 3. Change the default branch to the desired message branch

-All message branches are preserved, so you can switch between them at any time.
+When you create a new message branch, old message branches are automatically removed from the remote repository to keep things clean.

 ## ⚙️ How It Works